lee44/MobileGames/README.md

 # Mobile Game Apps
 I made two Android game apps using Unity called Galaga and Chinese Puzzle.
 Galaga is based on the classic arcade game and it was my first game I built using Unity.
 However Chinese Puzzle is a game I created and built from scratch.
-The game took three months to build and came with all sorts of challenges.
+The game took three months to build.
 Both games are published on Google Play Store.
 Links are at the bottom of page.

 ## Galaga
 ![Screenshot_20191107-121905_Galaga](https://user-images.githubusercontent.com/13184429/68429660-5e144c00-0163-11ea-8508-4605d5648041.jpg)